trstlabs/intento/docs/intro/Usecases.md

 ## Use Cases

-Protocols, Developers and end-users will be able to use and integrate Trustless Hub's Intent-Centric Automation.
+Protocols, Developers and end-users will be able to use and integrate Intento's Intent-Centric Automation.
 DAOs can use payroll services, NFT solutions can have subscriptions, and games can do in-game battles with time-based winner appointment.

 ### Example Use Cases For Protocols